Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-PsJvQrhXylU.md

 ### Transcript

-> any way to toggle aoe on chainsaw oh that's a good question i don't think we've ever considered that, it's always been aoe honestly i played the game without the aoe, it's not great i guess if you want to like chainsaw down like a specific tree and leave like the branches or something like that, but those are such rare occasions i guess
+> any way to toggle aoe on chainsaw oh that's a good question I don't think we've ever considered that, it's always been aoe honestly I played the game without the aoe, it's not great I guess if you want to like chainsaw down like a specific tree and leave like the branches or something like that, but those are such rare occasions I guess